AppXpress/ToDoListMobileApp/README.md

 the browser.
 In this case, on the Phonegap cloud.
 It can be found [here] (http://nodejs.org/).
 Downloading and installing it is generally straight forward.

-#### Step 1 - Install Phonegap
+#### Step 1 - Install Phonegap & Cordova

-Once nodejs is installed, run the following command from your command prompt:
+Once nodejs is installed, run the following commands from your command prompt:

 On Windows:           `npm install -g phonegap`
+                      &
+                      `npm install -g cordova`

 On Mac or Linux:      `sudo npm install -g phonegap`
+                      &
+					  `sudo npm install -g cordova`

-This might take a few moments, while PhoneGap downloads and installs.
+This might take a few moments, while PhoneGap & Cordova downloads and installs.
 If this throws an error, make sure node js is configured in your PATH.

 #### Step 2 - Create Phone Gap App